What Is Smoking Meth?

 Addicted To Smoking Meth

 Long-term Meth use can result in brain damage, high blood pressure, stroke, liver and kidney damage, prolonged paranoia, hallucinations and delusions.
 One common hallucination is that insects are crawling under the skin, causing users to scratch and pick at the skin, tearing it open and creating sores that can lead to infection.
 There is a link between Methicillin-resistant Staphylococcus aureus (MRSA) and Methamphetamine users.
 This infection spreads between users and is much more common in Meth users than non-users.
 The motivation to continue using this dangerous drug is that long-term users struggle feeling any pleasure at all besides getting high.

 Addiction Center is not affiliated with any insurance.

 The withdrawal symptoms from smoking Meth that users feel are horrible, but usually resolved within 14 days.
 It is possible to recover from a Meth addiction but the sooner someone seeks out treatment, the better.

 Quit Smoking Meth Today

-Long term meth use alters the brain and can make a life without methamphetamine seem daunting.
-If you or someone you know is addicted to smoking meth and want to start on the path to recovery, contact a treatment provider who can provide you with information on where to start.
-Treatment centers can aid in a safe detox from methamphetamine and find out the most successful treatment option for each individual.
+Long-term Meth use alters the brain and can make a life without Methamphetamine seem daunting.
+If you or someone you know is addicted to smoking Meth and want to start on the path to recovery, contact a treatment provider who can help with rehab-related information.
+Treatment centers can aid in a safe detox from Methamphetamine.